What Causes Mesothelioma?

 Environmental Asbestos Exposure

 According to the NCI, many people experience some level of asbestos exposure due to small amounts of fibers entering the air, water, and soil.
-This type of environmental exposure rarely results in incidences of mesothelioma.
+This type of environmental exposure rarely results in the incidence of mesothelioma.

 However, there are some places where asbestos exists in unusually high concentrations.
 For example, people living close to mines or asbestos deposits are at a greater risk of mesothelioma.